Netgate/musenki/musenki-openwrt/README.md

 This dir contains scripts for building and installing Musenki using clixon and openwrt:
   * musenki-openwrt-build.sh: Download and build Musenki WIFI app for x86_64
   * musenki-vbox-install.sh: Start a virtualbox and install openwrt and the musenki application
-  * Makefile.musenki: Local Openwrt feed makefile used in the build script
+  * Makefile.musenki: Local Openwrt feed makefile used in the build script (to generate musenki local feed)
+  * musenkilocalfeed: Snapshot of local openwrt feed for building clixon and musenki.

+The build script creates a local feed at used by openwrt to install Clixon and Musenki.
+Note that the build script creates the script as a temporary directory.
+There is also a snapshot which you can use for manual builds.

 Build openwrt on x86-64 with clixon base and a musenki module:
 ```